 In general, the Southern Hemisphere has a more zonal flow than the Northern Hemisphere and winds tend to be very strong around a latitude of 40 to 60 degrees South (the roaring fourties).
 The main reasons for this are a stronger north-south temperature contrast (because of the Antarctic) and the absense of disturbing land masses with mountain barriers.

 A good example of a zonal flow in the South Atlantic is given in the Meteosat-8 image below.
-This image is presented as an Airmass RGB composite, which combines four infrared channels into one RGB image (the 'recipe' of this RGB combination is given in the following Figure .
-In this RGB composite, high clouds appear as white, mid-level clouds as light ochre and cloud-free areas as greenish (warm air mass with high tropopause) to bluish colours (cold air mass with low tropopause).
+This image is presented as an Airmass RGB composite, which combines four infrared channels into one RGB image (see recipe of this RGB combination.
+In this RGB composite, high clouds appear as white, mid-level clouds as light ochre and cloud-free areas as green (warm air mass with high tropopause) to blue colours (cold air mass with low tropopause).

 Another interesting feature on this image is the orange stripe with some fibrous, high-level clouds attached to it some 15 degrees further to the north of the polar jet.
 This stripe represents the sub-tropical jet, at the poleward edge of the Hadley cell, which is usually located at a latitude of around 30 degrees south.
 In this particular case, the sub-tropical jet is nearly parallel to the polar jet.